HTML-GUY0/Flappy-Bird/README.md

 2. Tap or click space to make the bird jump.

-3. Avoid hitting the pipes.
+3. Avoid hitting the pipes and go between them

-4. If you lose, press Restart to try again.
+4. If you lose, press Restart to play again.

 5. Enjoy :)

+# 🌟 What's Special?

+- Looks very identical to the real game.
+- There's no text every text and button is a image.
+- Images font has the flappy bird font.
+- The bird is animated using sprite sheet.
+- This is only made out of only three files

 # Technologies Used